msyamkumar/cs220-projects/spring20/p4/README.md

 ### Q7: What is the damage that will be done by Naganadel to Rockruff?

-### Q8: What is the damage that will be done by Aipom to Donphan?
+### Q8: What is the damage that will be done by Taillow to Swellow?

-### Q9: What is the damage that will be done by Donphan to Aipom?
+### Q9: What is the damage that will be done by Swellow to Taillow?

 Now that we have a way of calculating the damage done by the Pokémon during battle, we have to calculate how many hits each Pokémon can take before fainting.